-Today, the U.S. Census Bureau released their latest read of construction spending showing near-cycle low levels of spending in September for residential construction while indicating a slight improvement for both single family residential and total non-residential spending.
+Today, the U.S. Census Bureau released their latest read of construction spending showing generally better results in September with total construction spending (residential and non-residential) improving while non-residential construction spending declined slightly.

-On a month-to-month basis, total residential spending increased 0.9% rising 0.1% above the level seen in September 2010 while remaining a whopping 66.25% below the peak level seen in 2006.
+On a month-to-month basis, total residential spending increased a notable 2.81% from August climbing 22.48% above the level seen in September 2011 while remaining a whopping 57.74% below the peak level seen in 2006.

 The following charts (click for larger dynamic versions) show private residential construction spending, private residential single family construction spending and private non-residential construction spending broken out and plotted since 1993 along with the year-over-year, month-to-month and peak percent change to each since 1994 and 2000 – 2005.